evdnx/gohttpcl/README.md

 go get github.com/evdnx/golog
 ```

-## Usage
+## Quick Start

 Below is an example of using `gohttpcl` with `golog` to interact with an API like CoinSpot, which has a rate limit of 1000 requests per minute.

 ```go
 package main